European Stability Initiative: Work

 ESI is a non-profit organisation and is financed by donations.
 As of 2013, its projects on EU enlargement, capacity building, and human rights were funded by the Swedish International Development Cooperation Agency, Stiftung Mercator, the Open Society Foundations, and ERSTE Stiftung.
 In 2006, the ESI had a monthly budget of 45,000 euro.

 In 2013, the ESI had produced more than 62 reports.

-Today it counts with 100 background analyses and policy recommendations.